awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 2. _entrances: The first screen view event in a session is 1, others is 0.
 3. _previous_timestamp: The timestamp of the previous `_screen_view` event.
 4. _engagement_time_msec: The previous page last engagement milliseconds.

+When the app goes to the background for more than 30 minutes and then opened again, a new session will be generated, the previous screen information will be cleared, and a new screen view event will be sent.

 ### User engagement definition